Sin and its consequences, and Women.

 26 You are all sons of God through faith in Christ Jesus, 27 for all of you who were baptized into Christ have clothed yourselves with Christ.
 28 There is neither Jew nor Greek, slave nor free, male nor female, for you are all one in Christ Jesus.
 29 If you belong to Christ, then you are Abraham’s seed, and heirs according to the promise.

-These passages confirm that all are now equal in God’s sight, equally made righteous by the blood of Christ, and are thus equally acceptable to God as heirs of the promise.
+These passages confirm that all are equal in God’s sight, equally made righteous by the blood of Christ, and are thus equally acceptable to God as heirs of the promise.
 But that does not change the created order for life on earth.
+Of course there are notable exceptions – passages where Miriam prophesied alongside Moses and Aaron, and also concerning Deborah, who was a judge and military leader for Israel (Judges 4-5).

 18 Wives, submit to your husbands, as is fitting in the Lord.